 Mention Volume Trend

 Over the course of your campaign, it will be helpful to know which days your brand got the most online press.
 A visual presentation like this is an easy way to track and report on the progress of a link building or PR campaign.
-The graph is automatically set to measure the past month, however, you can change this to show the last 14, 30, 60 or 90 days.
+The graph is automatically set to measure the past 90 days, however by clicking on the date calendar in the top right you can change this range to 1, 3, 7, 30, 90 days, even all time.

 You can find the dates of when your brand or keyword was mentioned the most, and when any mentions included backlinks.
 If you have more than one campaign in your project, you can switch between viewing their trends with a click.
 See below for an example of the Mention Volume Trend chart for the “Mcdonalds” and “Burger King” campaigns.

 The bar graphs indicate the number of specific mentions of the branded keyword on any of those given dates.
 When you hover over a specific date, the exact number of mentions is shown.
 If you click on this mention you will automatically be brought back to the mentions tab.

 To save the trend, you can download it as a PNG file in the top right corner of the graph.
 You can now add your own images to custom reports in My Reports so it’s easy to include this chart when creating a PDF report in SEMrush.